 About the Speaker

-For the fourth Pandemics & Society Seminar of our Fall 2023 series, we are pleased to welcome Professor Erik Hornung (University of Cologne).
-The seminar will be held on Thursday, 21 September at the normal time (1600 CEST).
+For the final Pandemics & Society Seminar of our Fall 2023 series, we are pleased to welcome Kristina Thompson (Wageningen University).
+The seminar will be held on Thursday, 30 November at the normal time (1600 CET).
 More information about our speaker and the presentation is below.
 You can sign up for email notifications about the seminar series, including the Zoom details, here.

 About the Speaker